-A The Town Clerk shall distribute copies of the proposed amendment to Lake County, the Lake County School Board, the Central Lake CDD (only if the CDD is proposed)

-- B. Posted of property.
-No later than 10 days prior to the scheduled public hearing, the Town shall post the property that is the subject of the public hearing with signs notifying the public of the proposed preliminary plan, date of public hearing, and person to contact for further information.
-Signs shall be placed, at a minimum, along all public road frontages, with a least one sign located every 500 feet along any frontage. - 9 C. Publication of notice.
-Notice of public hearing shall be published in a newspaper 10 of general circulation at least 10 days prior to the public hearing.
-Notice shall also 11 be posted at Town Hall and on the Town's website.
+- A. Notice to property owners.
+The Town shall send notice via certified mail of the proposed amendment to the owners of all properties within 300 feet of the subject property.
+Such notice shall be sent no later than 10 days prior to the scheduled public hearing and shall include the date, time, and place of the public hearing along with a clear and concise description of the proposed plan. - B. Posted of property.
+No later than 10 days prior to the scheduled public hearing, the Town shall post the property that is the subject of the public hearing with signs notifying the public of the proposed amendment, date of public hearing, and person to contact for further information.
+Signs shall be placed, at a minimum, along all public road frontages, with a least one sign located every 500 feet along any frontage. - C. Publication of notice.
+Notice of public hearing shall be published in a newspaper of general circulation at least 10 days prior to the public hearing.
+Notice shall also be posted at Town Hall and on the Town's website.
+For amendments to the comprehensive plan not involving amendment of the future land use map, only the publication of notice meeting the standards set forth by State Statute is required.